Logging

 paper-handler-state-machine-transition

-With disposition of failure
+With a failure

 Critical system status messages